stranothus/stranothus/README.md

 - Participated in my first hackathon at sixteen and worked twelve hours on the biggest day.
 - Collaborated with a friend to create a custom SASS transpiler.
 - Enrolled in an online cyber security course at sixteen.
+- Created a BrainF interpreter at sixteen
+- First client website finished and running at sixteen

 ![Quinn Gibson's GitHub Stats](https://github-readme-stats.vercel.app/api?username=stranothus&show_icons=true&theme=github_dark)